 It was studies with Marcos Suzano that inspired Brian to expand his use of the pandeiro outside the Brazilian music world and apply it to Balkan, Celtic, Middle Eastern, Spanish, and Cuban music with great effect.

 Brian teaches privately and conducts workshops in the Bay Area and has taught at many schools and camps.
 Since its inception in 1997 Brian has been on the scene at the California Brazil Camp as a dance accompanist and instructor.
 Brian taught Choro pandeiro at the Centrum Center for the Arts in 2007, 2009 and 2010 with Mike Marshall and Choro Famoso, and members of Trio Brasileiro.
-Brian has guest lectured at Stanford University, Oberlin Conservatory, Southern Oregon university, Queens College and the University of Washington.
+Brian has guest lectured at Stanford University, Oberlin Conservatory, Southern Oregon university, University of Tennessee Martin, Cantareira College in Sao Paulo, Brazil, UNICAMP in Campinas, Brazil, Queens College and the University of Washington.
 Brian was the percussion instructor at California Coast Music Camp from 2005 - 2007 and at the Puget Sound Guitar Workshop in 2008 and Family Camp 2008-present.
 From 1998 to 2004 Brian was the drum instructor for the Oaktown Jazz Workshop a non-profit jazz education program for youth.
 Brian's students from OJW have attended prestigious music schools across the country and Brian appears on two OJW recordings.